For the period ending September 30, 2018

 Notable Portfolio Changes:

-We continue to be confident in Asia's ability to effectively address global ESG challenges through its leadership position in areas including electric vehicles, access to affordable health care and financial inclusion, among others.
+We are confident in Asia's ability to effectively address global ESG challenges through its leadership position in areas including electric vehicles, access to affordable health care and financial inclusion, among others.
 This leadership provides an encouraging backdrop for pursuing ESG-focused investing in Asia.
-We also find that investing in companies that are improving quality of life in Asia is a way to address the aspirations of the newly emergent and increasingly sophisticated middle class.
+We also find that investing in companies that are improving the quality of life in Asia is a way to address the aspirations of the newly emergent and increasingly sophisticated middle class.

-As of 6/30/2018, the securities mentioned comprised the Matthews Asia ESG Fund in the following percentages: Wuxi Biologics Cayman, Inc. 3.7%; PT Bank Rakyat Indonesia Persero 3.0%; Litalico, Inc. 1.2%.
-Current and future portfolio holdings are subject to risk.
+As of 9/30/2018, the securities mentioned comprised the Matthews Asia ESG Fund in the following percentages: Total Access Communication Public Co., Ltd. 2.7%; Shriram City Union Finance, Ltd. 2.5%; PT Jaya Real Property 0.8%.
+The Fund held no position in Kasikornbank Public Co., Ltd. Current and future portfolio holdings are subject to risk.

 Visit our Glossary of Terms